 Your furniture won’t be at risk from damp and the wallpaper and paint will stay on your walls looking clean and fresh, but more importantly, the brickwork and floorboards will be intact.
 By fixing your damp problem, you will be giving your home the much-needed care it needs.

 Whilst you might be worried about your potential damp problem, it’s better to get a professional opinion.
-So, if you are worried about your home having a damp problem, contact the Garratt’s Damp team now for a free survey and quotation.
+So, if you are worried about your home having a damp problem, contact the Garratt’s Damp team now for a survey and quotation.